palaeoware/repoconventions/README.md

 All PalaeoWare software should have an associated user manual.
 It is encouraged to use [Read the Docs](https://readthedocs.org/) for all versioned documentation.

-Documentation should be stored under a ./doc directory in the root of the repository.
+Documentation should be stored under a ./docs directory in the root of the repository.
+Local builds can be placed in a directory ./docs_build.

 ### Versioning